 For years, ISIS has used a variety of online platforms—including Twitter and WhatsApp among others—to communicate with recruits and operatives, issue claims of responsibility for attacks, and disseminate news updates and propaganda materials.
 In January 2015, the group even circulated a list of recommended private messaging applications, ranking them from least to most “secure.”
 At the time, ISIS considered Telegram to be a ‘safe’ or secure communications application and accordingly recommended its use.
 (Source: Wall Street Journal)

-ISIS has encouraged its followers on Twitter and other social media sites to connect with ISIS coordinators and recruiters on Telegram to discuss sensitive matters such as travel to ISIS-held territory.
-ISIS also created public channels on Telegram to broadcast pro-ISIS news updates and disseminate other propaganda materials through its Amaq Agency news outlet.
+ISIS has previously encouraged its followers on Twitter and other social media sites to connect with ISIS coordinators and recruiters on Telegram to discuss sensitive matters such as travel to ISIS-held territory.
+This behavior has declined since 2019.
+ISIS also created public channels on Telegram to broadcast pro-ISIS news updates and disseminate other propaganda materials.

 The ISIS presence online has caused considerable concern among authorities.
 However, at a TechCrunch conference in September 2015, Telegram founder Pavel Durov dismissed these concerns, asserting that “[t]he right for privacy is more important [to Telegram] than our fear of bad things happening, like terrorism.”
 Two months later, ISIS carried out the deadliest terrorist attack on French soil since World War II, killing 130 people and wounding 350 more.
 According to French investigators, the group had relied in part on Telegram and WhatsApp to coordinate and plan the attacks.
 (Sources: YouTube, International Business Times)

-Telegram’s contradictory position toward ISIS and other terrorist organizations has allowed these groups to continue to operate on the platform with relative impunity.
-Although Telegram removes some public ISIS channels from its platform, ISIS’s Amaq Agency frequently reappears to claim responsibility for terrorist attacks and disseminate propaganda materials.
-On March 23, 2017, for example, ISIS used the platform to claim responsibility for the lone-wolf terrorist attack the day before in London, which left four people dead and more than a dozen wounded.
+Telegram’s action against ISIS and al-Qaeda only came after several years of allowing these groups to operate on the platform with relative impunity.
+Telegram was one of the main platforms previously used by ISIS to claim credit through their Amaq Agency for terrorist attacks and to disseminate propaganda materials.
+On March 23, 2017, for example, ISIS used the platform to claim responsibility for the lone-actor terrorist attack the day before in London, which left four people dead and more than a dozen wounded.
 On May 23, 2017, ISIS again claimed responsibility for the Manchester Arena attack, releasing responsibility claims and other propaganda materials on Telegram.

-The Telegram platform consists of public channels and private chats.
-Terrorists have co-opted both forms of communication to distribute propaganda, incite to violence, coordinate travel to foreign conflicts, and claim responsibility for terrorist attacks.
+The Telegram platform consists of public channels, private chats, and direct messaging.
+Terrorists have co-opted all three forms of communication to distribute propaganda, incite to violence, coordinate travel to foreign conflicts, and claim responsibility for terrorist attacks.

 Channels